the expert

 on and off the slopes

-Tony Evans, Sun Valley Guide
+by Tony Evans, Sun Valley Guide

 One of the primary selling points for Sun Valley is the lack of lift lines on the wide-open terrain of Bald Mountain.
 Another is the region's abundant back-country ski and snowboarding opportunities.
 Some people come here to mix at parties, see the arts and eat specialty cuisine.
 And others come mainly to ski and ride.
 We call them the Experts.